Skip to content

 Warning

 You don’t need a netvs-config file for the proxmox installation.
-The API-Token is provided via webinterface.
+The API token is provided via web interface.

-Package
+Package 🚀

-1. Install it with apt-get install acme4netvs-proxmox
+apt-get install -y acme4netvs-proxmox

-Manual
+Manual ⚠️

 3. Proxmox file modifications:

-• create a symlink from /usr/libexec/acme4netvs/dns_acme4netvs.sh to /usr/share/proxmox-acme/dnsapi/dns_acme4netvs.sh: ln -s /usr/libexec/acme4netvs/dns_acme4netvs.sh /usr/share/proxmox-acme/dnsapi/dns_acme4netvs.sh
+• create a symlink from /usr/libexec/acme4netvs/dns_acme4netvs.sh to /usr/share/proxmox-acme/dnsapi/dns_acme4netvs.sh:

-• insert folowing into /usr/share/proxmox-acme/dns-challenge-schema.json:
+• insert the following into /usr/share/proxmox-acme/dns-challenge-schema.json:

 "acme4netvs": {